-prior to the first scheduled clinical day:

-Your transcript will indicate "W" (Withdrawal) and no credit will be awarded for the course No refunds will be given.
+prior to the first scheduled clinical day: Your transcript will indicate "W" (Withdrawal) and no credit will be awarded for the course.
+No refunds will be given.

-clinical day: You must first discuss your withdrawal request with the Program Director, Undergraduate Programs.
+2. on or after the first clinical day: You must first discuss your withdrawal request with the Program Director, Undergraduate Programs.
 If the withdrawal request is accepted, typically a grade of "U" (Fail in a pass/fail grade mode) will be assigned and noted on the transcript and no credit will be awarded for the course.
 No refunds will be given.

-Students must submit the Grouped Study Course Withdrawal Request Form to the Faculty of Health Disciplines Program Director, Undergraduate Programs, and discuss the reasons for requesting the withdrawal.
+Students must submit the

+Grouped Study Course

+Withdrawal Request Form to

+the Faculty of Health

+Disciplines Program Director,

+Undergraduate Programs, and

+discuss the reasons for

+requesting the withdrawal.